chzn-ichi/cor-timetable/README.md

 1. Visit [https://whatsmysched.netlify.app/](https://whatsmysched.netlify.app/)
 2. Upload your USTP COR PDF
 3. Review and edit your schedule
-4. Generate your lockscreen wallpaper
+4. Generate your lockscreen wallpaper or export to calendar

 ### Local Development
 ```bash